-To request your course site in Canvas, click on the Instructor e-Learning Course Site Request link.
+To request your course site in Canvas, go to the Instructor e-Learning Course Site Request.

 - Enter your Gatorlink as the Instructor Username.